xTSL-echiles/cub3d/README.md

 WASD to move, QE or Left/Right directional keys to rotate camera.
 ESC to quit.

-Use flag --save for BMP scrennshot.
+Use flag --save for BMP screenshot.